 Your WooCommerce customer dashboard is going to be more complete once you look at the payment methods and coupon usage.
 This gives you an insight on how payment options and discounts can affect your conversions.

 And the last highlight of our WooCommerce dashboard is the best sellers section.
 There you can see which products are your top performers.

-Finally, if you want you can create your own dashboard by using the Users Insights filters.
-This is useful if you want to drill down other reports from your user dashboard.
-This is useful if you want to combine information from different reports.
+Finally, if you want you can create your own filters and segments by using the Users Insights filters.
+This is for situations where you might want to drill down other reports from your user data and combine information from different reports.
 For instance, you may want to know the lifetime value of your repeat buyers from the US.